AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Android Multi-annotation EXpo (AMEX)

 \section{Android Multi-annotation EXpo (AMEX)}

 When receiving an instruction, a human user first analyzes the overall screen layout to form a basic understanding of the current Android environment.
 The user then identifies interactive elements and areas, and assesses the functionalities of those elements.
 Finally, the user breaks down the instruction into simple, step-by-step actions on each screen.
 Based on this human cognitive process, we design three levels of annotations in our proposed AMEX training set: (i) GUI interactive element grounding (see Section~\ref{sec:gui_interactive_element_grounding}), (ii) GUI screen and element descriptions (see Section~\ref{sec:element-function}), and (iii) instructions with GUI-action chains (see Section~\ref{sec:instrtions_with_gui_operations}).

-The raw data is collected using Android emulators, specifically Android Virtual Device and Genymotion\footnote{https://www.genymotion.com/}.
-We developed tools to autonomously perform emulator operations as well as record human actions.
-These tools leverage Appium\footnote{https://appium.io/docs/en/latest/}, an open-source, cross-platform test automation tool for Android, iOS, and web apps.
-Appium collects device screenshots during operations, each of which also corresponds to an Extensible Markup Language (XML) file recording the basic screen layout with element attributes, such as bounding boxes and in-app descriptions.
+The overall statistics of AMEX are listed in Table~\ref{tab:dataset-stats}.